 The European sauces and condiments industry is also an important user of dried chillies.
 However the market is dominated by international brands such as Kraft Heinz, McCormick, Maggi (Nestle).

-The retail and foodservice segments are dominated by European (often national) brands, such as Fuchs, Verstegen, Euroma, Santa Maria (Scandinavian countries, part of Paulig group) and multinational brands such as McCormick, Kraft Heinz etc. Also, some strong brands are developing in south East Europe such as Prymat Group.
+The retail and foodservice segments are dominated by European (often national) brands, such as Fuchs, Verstegen, Euroma, Santa Maria (Scandinavian countries, part of Paulig group) and multinational brands such as McCormick, Kraft Heinz etc. Also, some strong brands are developing in south Eastern Europe such as Prymat Group.